LeoMangaldeep/postman-newman-jenkins/README.md

 1. This repository contains JSON collections for the FIS technical test.
 2. Happy Path, Negative Path and Schema Validation is done in the project.
 3. This repo contains Test scenario doc, Test case sheet, Jenkins execution video.
+4. Json collection is in the tests folder.

 To run the APIs in the JSON collection,
 ## Software requirement